redbadger/awesome-badger/stuartharris/build-scripts/README.md

 cargo install dirsh
 ```

-Calling `dirsh` on its own will walk recursively from the current directory, feeding file contents, with their modification times and modes, into the digest, and write it to stdout:
+Calling `dirsh`, on its own, will cause it to walk recursively from the current directory, feeding file contents, with their modification times and modes, into the digest, and write it to stdout:

 ```sh
 dirsh
 JLAU7VF3L5IXQ5L66AXEILCHE4
 ```

-This is how I'm calling it from `zx`:
+This is how I call it from `zx`:

 ![dirsh](./dirsh.png)